srcurran/srcurran.github.io/case-studies/starbucks.md

   & horizontally through the site. </p>
 feature1-image: sbx-feature-exploration.jpg
 feature2-title: Stacker Page Navigation
-feature2-content: "<p>The Stakcer navigation model was slightly tamer than some of our initial sketches.
+feature2-content: "<p>The Stacker navigation model was slightly tamer than some of our initial sketches.
 It allowed users to navigate traditionally through a site using links and the back button.
 However, it also contained the ability to navigate horizontally across sections (from coffee to tea, or from dark roast to light roast)